 My son Adam was supposed to start kindergarten next year, but now he helps us carry water and gather food distributions.
 The occupation deprived my children of their childhood and deprived them of living in safety and peace.
 My children only get one meal a day.
 They sleep all day hungry, but this is the situation for all the inhabitants of the Gaza Strip.

-Our dream is to get food and water daily, to return to our house in Al Shati refugee camp and to be able to rebuild it.
+Our dream is to get food and water daily, to return to our house in Shati refugee camp and to be able to rebuild it.
 I dream of educating my children and creating a beautiful future for them.
 My children fled from Khan Younis city in front of the occupation tanks and under intense bombing.
 My only wish is for the war to stop and for us to return to our lives, for Gaza to be rebuilt, and for us to live in peace and security like the rest of the world’s population.

 Take action now